top of page

 Applicants must demonstrate that the research activity can deliver a benefit to the ESA Phi-Lab Ireland, and has a valid space connection.

-A collection of the relevant and necessary documentation required to apply to the ESA Phi-Lab Ireland Open Call 2025 can be found here.
-Applicants are advised to carefully read all of the documentation, and where necessary, ensure the proposal complies with the criteria set out by the European Space Agency and Phi-Lab Ireland.
+A collection of the relevant and necessary documentation required to apply to the ESA Phi-Lab Ireland Open Call 2026 is available on the ESA Phi-Lab Ireland website.
+Applicants are advised to carefully read all of the documentation, and where necessary, ensure the proposal complies with the criteria set out by the European Space Agency and ESA Phi-Lab Ireland.
 Applicants are invited to first carefully read the Open Call Document.
+Please note, it is a requirement of applicants to contact ESA Phi-Lab Ireland prior to applying to discuss the scope of your project, as well as the fit with the objectives.

-Expressions of Interest scoring Green and Orange will be assisted to prepare their applications in a “Pre-Proposal Guidance” phase, with Applicants given access to limited administration and technical support.
-Expressions of Interest scoring Red will be advised to not submit an application to the Open Call, and will be provided with possible “Next Steps”, including advice on strengthening their applications for later Open Calls in 2026 and beyond.
-However, no Applicant will be prevented from applying to the Open Call should they wish to do so.
+Technical Needs Assessments scoring Green and Orange will be assisted by ESA Phi-Lab Ireland staff members to prepare their applications before the Call closing date, with applicants given access to limited administration and technical support.
+Technical Needs Assessments scoring Red will be advised to not submit an application to this Open Call, and will be provided with possible “Next Steps”, including advice on strengthening their applications for later Open Calls in 2027 and beyond.
+However, no applicant will be prevented from applying to the Open Call should they wish to do so.

 Is ESA Phi-Lab Ireland the right place for my project?
 Is my project a good fit?

-Applicants are welcome to submit questions at any time to the ESA Phi-Lab Ireland Helpdesk at info@esaphilab.ie, or can request this clarification through the “Pre-Proposal Guidance” opportunity (through the Expression of Interest Form) in advance of the July 18th deadline.
+Applicants are welcome to submit questions at any time to the ESA Phi-Lab Ireland Helpdesk at info@esaphilab.ie.

-Is there a deadline to request “Pre-Proposal Guidance”?
+Is there a deadline to avail of the Technical Needs Assessment Opportunity?

 Yes.
-Applicants must submit their Expression of Interest Form to info@esaphilab.ie in advance of the deadline on July 18th 2025 to avail of the “Pre-Proposal Guidance” opportunity.
+Applicants must submit their Technical Needs Assessment form to info@esaphilab.ie in advance of the deadline on 17 July 2026 to avail of this opportunity.
+Unfortunately, late applications for this opportunity cannot be accommodated.

 What can the funding be used for?
 Which costs are eligible?